Kleinian sphere packings, reflection groups, and arithmeticity: Introduction

 \subsection{Outline and main theorems}

 The main focus of this paper is on determining the dimensions in which superintegral crystallographic sphere packings exist.
-It is worth mentioning that Kleinian sphere packings exist in all dimensions, even those that are superintegral \cite{K^2}.
+It is worth mentioning that Kleinian sphere packings, even those that are superintegral, exist in all dimensions \cite{K^2}.

-The existence of a superintegral crystallographic packing in $\SSS^n$, $n\geq 2$, implies that there exists a reflective nonuniform arithmetic lattice of simplest type defined over $\mathbb{Q}$ that acts on $\HH^{n+1}$.
+The existence of a superintegral crystallographic packing in $\SSS^n$, $n\geqslant 2$, implies that there exists a reflective non--uniform arithmetic lattice of simplest type defined over $\mathbb{Q}$ that acts on $\HH^{n+1}$.
 (That it is reflective and arithmetic over $\mathbb Q$ follows directly from the Structure Theorem and Arithmeticity Theorem in \cite{KN}.
-That it is nonuniform is proved in \cite{K^2}.)
-A result of Esselmann \cite{E} implies that no such lattice is possible for $n\geq 21$.
-Previously, superintegral crystallographic sphere packings were known in dimensions $n\leq 13$ and $n=17$ by applying the techniques of \cite{KN}.
+That it is non--uniform is proved in \cite{K^2}.)
+A result of Esselmann \cite{E} implies that no such lattice is possible for $n\geqslant 21$.
+Previously, superintegral crystallographic sphere packings were known in dimensions $n\leqslant 13$ and $n=17$ by applying the techniques of \cite{KN}.
 We also remark that the existence of such a packing in dimension $n=18$ is claimed in \cite{KN}, although a further argument is needed (given below in Lemma~\ref{lemma:doubling}) to substantiate this claim.

 The difficulty in producing a crystallographic sphere packing stems from the Structure Theorem of \cite{KN}.
-There it is shown that a finite covolume reflection group $\widetilde \Gamma$ gives rise to a sphere packing of $\SSS^n$ if and only if its Coxeter--Vinberg diagram (see \S\ref{sec:Coxeter}) has at least one ``isolated root,'' that is, a root which is orthogonal to all its neighbors.
+There it is shown that a finite covolume reflection group $\widetilde \Gamma$ gives rise to a sphere packing of $\SSS^n$ if and only if its Coxeter--Vinberg diagram (see \S\ref{sec:Coxeter}) has at least one ``isolated root''; by this we mean, that the corresponding facet is orthogonal to all its neighbors.
 In terms of the Coxeter--Vinberg diagram, this means that the corresponding (isolated) vertex is connected to its neighbors only by dotted (common perpendiculars) or bold edges (parallel, i.e. tangent at the ideal boundary $\partial \mathbb{H}^{n+1}$).

-Our main result about dimensions of crystallographic sphere packings is as follows.
+Our main result about dimensions of superintegral crystallographic sphere packings is as follows.